 Somewhat counterintuitively, restricting eating at 2 pm produced more feelings of fullness in the evening.
 Some other important lessons learned is that there is an adaptation period to this method of eating.
 It took participants 12 days on average to adjust to this way of eating.
 So don’t start this eTRF strategy and decide it didn’t work for you after a couple of days.
 It can take up to 3 or 4 weeks to adjust.
 Most found the fasting period relatively easy to adhere to, but more difficult to adjust to the time restriction.

 That is, it’s not hard to fast for 16 or 18 hours.
 But eating dinner at 2 pm is tough.
 Given the modern schedule of working or school during the day, we tend to push our main meal into the evenings.
 The main family meal together is dinner, and this is ingrained into us.
 So, I’m not saying this is an easy task, but it may certainly have a number of metabolic benefits.
 Having a fasting support group, such as the IDM membership community, can certainly help.
 Fasting aids, such as green tea, coffee or bone broth can also help (although some would not consider that a true fast).

 But the bottom line is this.
 We focus nearly obsessively on the question of ‘What to Eat’.
 Should I eat avocados or steak?
 Should I eat quinoa or pasta?
 Should I eat more fat?
 Should I eat less fat?
 Should I eat less protein?
 Should I eat more protein?
-Let’s face it, the answer changes every few years, according to who you ask.

 But an equally important question lies almost completely unanswered.
 What effect does meal timing have on obesity and other metabolic parameters?
 Quite a lot, it turns out.
 Having a well defined fasting period is likely very important.
 The strategy of eTRF, and intermittent fasting more generally now gives exhausted dieters a new hope.